lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 Focusing too much on the former will produce too much debt and focusing too much on latter won't product enough.

-I do believe in the end the problem is that our industry focuses too much on the wrong metrics so individually we're peer-pressured into doing the same.
+I do believe the problem is that our industry focuses too much on the wrong metrics so individually we're peer-pressured into doing the same.

 The balance I'm talking about here means forgetting to measure how many features